 “Please contact Beth…,” he finished his message by reading off the contact information on the card that Sichet had given him.

+Relief washed over him.
 The bank would not foreclose on him if there was any chance that Sichet would rescue their loan.
-The details were a problem for tomorrow for Talwar.

-A quick grateful prayer said — again with the Father’s help — he had dodged the crushing wheels of disaster and would sleep well.
+He said a quick grateful prayer.
+Again with the Father’s help — he had dodged the crushing wheels of disaster and would sleep well.

-Another email from Campbell detailed the scientist’s job offer to be CTO at the Dock, Drukker headquarters.
+Another email from Campbell detailed the scientist’s job offer to be CTO at Drukker headquarters.

-“I’m a-going home…someone sent me a letter.”
+“I’m a-going home…someone sent me a letter,” the note said.
 A whistling sound-moji followed and a link to some American song.